 This report provides a fascinating insight into the characteristics of UK journalists.

-Now an annual report, it is designed to help us monitor progress and change.
+The annual report is designed to help us monitor progress and change.

 – Joanne Butcher, chief executive, NCTJ